Coenzyme-B sulfoethylthiotransferase

 The two substrates of this enzyme are 2-(methylthio)ethanesulfonate and N-(7-mercaptoheptanoyl)threonine 3-O-phosphate; its two products are CoM-S-S-CoB and methane.
 3-Nitrooxypropanol inhibits the enzyme.

 In some species, the enzyme reacts in reverse (a process called reverse methanogenesis), catalysing the anaerobic oxidation of methane, therefore removing it from the environment.
 Such organisms are methanotrophs.

 This enzyme belongs to the family of transferases, specifically those transferring alkylthio groups.

-This enzyme participates in folate biosynthesis.

 Structure

 Coenzyme-B sulfoethylthiotransferase is a multiprotein complex made up of a pair of identical halves.
 Each half is made up of three subunits: α, β and γ, also called McrA, McrB and McrG, respectively.